hbkworld/streaming-spec/dimensions.md

 - params: An array of objects each desribing a dimension.
 - dimension id: There is a fixed id for each dimension of a signal.
 - name: Name of the dimension (i.e. voltage, sound level, time)
-- valueType: Describes the data type of the dimension (i.e. a number format ("u8" (raw data), "u32", "s32", "u64", "s64", "real32", "real64"), time (We talked about this in prior sessions), raw data)
+- valueType: Describes the data type of the dimension (i.e. a number format ("u8", "u32", "s32", "u64", "s64", "real32", "real64"), time (We talked about this in prior sessions), other known types)
 - unit: Unit of the dimension (Out of scope of this document)
 - delta: (A value according to valueType) If this parameter does exist, the values of this dimension . are equidistant.
 There will be no absolute value for this dimesnsion in the delivered data blocks.